big-ponderer/NASA-Space-Apps/README.md

    ```

 ## Usage
+Click on a sector to view all of the asteroids in it
+Move around with the mouse and WASD
+Right click to stop using the mouse, and press "navigate to closest" to see the data of the nearest asteroid
+Press P to toggle space ship view
+Hit exit to go back to sector view
+Have Fun!!!!
 Once both the API and UI are running, you can access the interactive digital orrery through your web browser.
 Have fun!